SAP/code-pal-for-abap/docs/checks/empty_catch.md

 ### What to do in case of exception?

-In exceptional cases, you can suppress this finding by using the pseudo comment `"#EC EMPTY_CATCH` which should to be placed after the opening statement of the empty `CATCH`:
+In exceptional cases, you can suppress this finding by using the pseudo comment `"#EC EMPTY_CATCH` or `"#EC NO_HANDLER` which should to be placed after the opening statement of the empty `CATCH`:

 ```abap
 TRY.